Single-sex education: By region

+Oceania

 Australia

 In Australia, most single sex schools are fee paying independent or Catholic schools.
 There are a small number of single sex government schools, while within the independent sector the proportion of pupils attending single sex schools has dropped from 31% in 1985 to 24% in 1995.
 Nevertheless, as of 2016 single sex education in Australia is much more popular than in the US.

 In 2001, after six years of study of more than 270,000 students in 53 academic subjects, the Australian Council for Educational Research showed that boys and girls from single-sex classrooms "scored on average 15 to 22 percentile ranks higher than did boys and girls in coeducational settings.
 The report also documented that boys and girls in single-sex schools were more likely to be better behaved and to find learning more enjoyable and the curriculum more relevant."